PROGRAMMING-CONCEPTS

 Example 3: Deployment rollback

-A deployment platform keeps the last known working version of an application.
-If the new release crashes or fails health checks, the platform routes traffic back to the old version within seconds.
+If your new release crashes or fails health checks, your platform switches traffic back to the last stable version within seconds.

 Example 4: Config rollback in React